Alton, Hampshire

-Alton (/ˈɔːltən/ AWL-tən) is a market town and civil parish in the East Hampshire district of Hampshire, England, near the source of the River Wey.
-It had a population of 17,816 at the 2011 census.
+Alton (/ˈɔːltən/ AWL-tən) is a market town and civil parish in East Hampshire, England, near the source of the northern branch of the River Wey.
+It had a population of 19,425 at the 2021 census.

 Alton was recorded in the Domesday Survey of 1086 as Aoltone.
 During the Saxon period Alton was known as Aweltun.
 The Battle of Alton occurred in the town during the English Civil War.
 It also has connections with Sweet Fanny Adams and Jane Austen.

 History

 Early history

 The Alton Hoard of Iron Age coins and jewellery found in the vicinity of the town in 1996 is now in the British Museum.

 There is evidence of a Roman posting station at Neatham near Alton, probably called Vindomis, and a ford across the River Wey on the line of a Roman road that ran from Chichester to Silchester.
 An Anglo-Saxon settlement was established in the area and a 7th-century cemetery was discovered during building excavations.
 It contained grave goods including the Alton Buckle which is on display in the Curtis Museum and considered to be the finest piece of Anglo-Saxon craftsmanship found in Hampshire.
 The buckle, found in the grave of a warrior, has a silver-gilt body set with garnets and glass.

 The River Wey has a source in the town, and the name Alton comes from an Anglo-Saxon word "aewielltun" meaning "farmstead at the source of the river".

 In 1001 Danish forces invaded England and during the First Battle of Alton the forces of Wessex came together and fought against them.
-About 81 Englishman were killed, including Ethelwerd the King's high-steward, Leofric of Whitchurch, Leofwin the King's high-steward, Wulfhere a bishop's thane, and Godwin of Worthy, Bishop Elfsy's son.
+About 81 Englishmen were killed, including Ethelwerd the King's high-steward, Leofric of Whitchurch, Leofwin the King's high-steward, Wulfhere a bishop's thane, and Godwin of Worthy, Bishop Elfsy's son.
 The Danes were the victors although Danish casualties were higher and fleeing Englishmen took refuge in Winchester.

 Aoltone, in the 'Odingeton Hundred — Hantescire' is recorded as having the most valuable market in the Domesday Book.
+There were 13 households and was in the Hundred of Neatham.

-The Treaty of Alton was signed in 1101 between William the Conqueror's eldest son Robert, Duke of Normandy and his brother Henry I of England.
-Henry had seized the throne while his elder brother was away on the first crusade.
+The Treaty of Alton was signed in 1101 between William the Conqueror's eldest son Robert II of Normandy and his brother Henry I of England.
+Henry had seized the throne while his elder brother was away on the First Crusade.
 Robert returned to claim the throne, landing in Portsmouth.
 The brothers met in Alton and agreed terms which formed the Treaty of Alton.
 Part of the main street through Alton is called Normandy Street, probably reflecting this event.